lexDAO/LexDAO-Constitution/README.md

 Document based in part on: https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md

 ## License

 The LexDAO Consitution is presented under a Creative Commons Attribution Share Alike 4.0 International license.

+##LexDAO Legal Status
+LexDAO is a Wyoming LLC in the United States of America with the following registered Tax Number: [Insert EIN]

+##LexDAO Treasury
+LexDAO Operates its main treasury through the following address: 0x5a741ab878bb65f6ae5506455fb555eaf3094b3f